 The bill amends the admissions process for the University of Arkansas College of Medicine by restructuring the allocation of enrollment positions for the freshman medical class.
 It specifies that twenty-five positions will be allocated to each congressional district, and if there are not enough qualified applicants from a district, the remaining positions will be filled by Arkansas residents and then by applicants likely to complete the program and reside in Arkansas.
 Additionally, an extra twenty-five positions will be allocated to Arkansas residents, with a similar process for filling any unfilled spots based on residency ties.

-The bill also modifies the allocation of positions at large, allowing for an additional twenty-five positions for Arkansas residents, while ensuring that if there are not enough qualified applicants, the remaining spots will be filled by those with ties to Arkansas.
-The previous provisions regarding the allocation percentages and preferences for legal residents over nonresidents have been removed, allowing for more flexibility in filling positions beyond the specified allocations.
-Overall, the changes aim to enhance the representation of Arkansas residents in the medical school while addressing potential shortages in qualified applicants.
+Furthermore, the bill modifies the allocation of positions at large, allowing for an additional twenty-five positions for Arkansas residents, while ensuring that if there are not enough qualified applicants, the remaining positions will be filled by those with ties to Arkansas.
+The previous stipulation that nonresidents could not exceed fifteen percent of the total positions has been removed, allowing for more flexibility in filling positions.
+Overall, the changes aim to enhance the representation of Arkansas residents in the medical school while maintaining a focus on qualified applicants.

 HB 1833: 6-64-406(b)